Hand Sanitizer vs. Soap and Water: Which Hand-Washing Method Is Best?

 Though hand sanitizer protects against an overwhelming majority of bacteria, there are still some threats that prove too potent for the sanitation product.
-As the Centers for Disease Control and Prevention (CDC) warns, Cryptosporidium, norovirus, and Clostridium difficile are just some of the germs that hand sanitizer can neither inactivate nor remove.
+As the CDC warns, Cryptosporidium, norovirus, and Clostridium difficile are just some of the germs that hand sanitizer can neither inactivate nor remove.

 Similarly, the CDC notes in a pamphlet about proper hygiene that hand sanitizer is ineffective when hands are "visibly dirty or greasy" (like after a session in the garden or after cooking a messy dinner in the kitchen).
 In these situations, rather than eliminating the threat, hand sanitizer will just combine with the gook on your hands and create an even bigger—and equally germ-ridden—mess.

 There's a reason why people have been washing their hands to prevent the spread of bacteria for centuries: It works.
 When you take the time to wash your hands properly—not just after you use the restroom, but throughout the day as well—you are ensuring that every time you touch your face or shake someone's hands, you're doing so sans the threat of spreading germs.

 So just how effective is washing your hands?
 Well, when researchers from the London School of Hygiene and Tropical Medicine tested soap and water on diarrhea-inducing bacteria in 2011, they found that it reduced the presence of bacteria on subjects' hands to just 8 percent.
 Comparatively, people who used just water only reduced the bacterial presence to 23 percent.